 A master’s in passing is obtained during the course of studies for the PhD program.
 We do not offer students a terminal master’s degree in Psychology.
 However, the department has a Master of Science in Applied Behavior Analysis degree program with applications opening September 1 of each year and a rolling deadline.
 Applications are reviewed starting February 1 to fill limited openings with monthly reviews until the class is filled.

-Would completing the clinical psychology program certify me as a psychologist?
+Would completing the PhD in Psychology program certify me as a licensed psychologist?

 No, it will not.
-In order to become a licensed psychologist, you have to undergo at least 4 years of doctoral training and one year of internship (just like our clinical program is designed).
+In order to become a licensed psychologist, you have to undergo at least 4 years of doctoral training and one year of internship (just like our clinical training area is designed).
 After all that, you have to take a national licensing exam.
 This will need to be followed by 1 year of supervision after obtaining the doctorate.
 Once all of that is complete, you take a written and oral examination at the state-level board (each states have their own requirements and exams).
 Once the state exams are passed, you will be a licensed psychologist.
+Of all our PhD training areas, only the clinical area can lead to licensure.

 What undergrad classes to I need to have to be eligible if I don’t have a degree in psychology?